omustafa1994/ruby-recap/README.md

 # RSpec Calculator

 ### Description
-This application demonstrates a working understanding of RSpec
+This application demonstrates a working understanding of RSpec.

 ### Languages used
 * Ruby